California Residential Solar

 Inflated prices padded with big commission margins

-Large national installers carry massive sales teams with commissions baked into every quote.
-You often pay $4.00–$5.50 per watt — whether you realize it or not.
+Most solar sales organizations carry large sales teams with multiple layers — reps, managers, and regional overhead — and every one of those layers has a commission baked into your quote.
+You often pay $4.00–$5.50 per watt for that structure, whether you realize it or not.

 ✓ What We Do